 Why is the Bench Press Ratio important?

-The Bench Press Ratio is important as it provides a benchmark for comparing strength levels relative to body weight.
-This can be particularly useful for athletes who need to maintain strength while staying within a certain weight class.
+The Bench Press Ratio is a simple way to compare pressing strength relative to body weight.
+It can be useful for tracking progress over time and for athletes who want to monitor strength while managing body weight.

 Are there risks associated with trying to increase the Bench Press Ratio too quickly?